penhauer-xiao/gpool/README.md

 # GPool
-A goroutine pool for golang
+A Goroutine pool for golang
 ```$xslt
 package main